 The whole house does credit to the liberality of the owner, and the faithfulness and the proficiency of all engaged in its construction.
 We hope Mr. Carstarphen’s example may be followed by other of our citizens who are able to afford the out lay.
 The house is being furnished in a style in keeping with its cost and finish. ” 1

-Tragedy struck the Carstarphen family on September 20, 1875 when the house caught fire in the middle of the night.
+A mere six years later tragedy struck the Carstarphen family on September 20, 1875 when the house caught fire in the middle of the night.
 The blaze had grown and the family noticed it at about 4 A.M.
 The origin of the fire is still a complete mystery.
 Concerned neighbors gathered around the home and began to help remove the expensive furniture so that it would not burn with the house.
 They removed the piano, the dressers, beds, paintings, stoves, doors, windows, and marble mantels.
 Even though they were able to save most of the furniture, many of their household goods were left.
 Clothing, fabrics, silver, and china were lost to the fire.
 The alarm at the Louisiana Steam Fire Engine Company was not sounded until more than a half hour had passed since the fire had been discovered.
 They were not quick to act either.
 Many citizens of Louisiana were very upset with the fire department.
 It was not all the fault of the firemen, the cisterns nearby did not have enough water and were located too close to the flames to connect to one of the fire engines.
 Luckily, the fire spread through the house quite slowly in the beginning.
 After the doors and windows were removed, the fire began to burn more intensely.
 It burnt up all the woodwork in the rooms it reached.
 “When day broke nothing remained standing but the gloomy and smoke-stained walls, with numerous unsightly piles of smoldering debris beneath.”
 2

 The present home was built shortly after the fire.